 The school's Ambulatory Teaching Clinic initiated delivery of patient care in 1973.
-Currently the teaching clinic includes eleven specialties: pediatrics, orthopaedics, and Doctor of Philosophy degrees dermatology, internal medicine. obstetrics / gynecology, surgery, ophthalmology, family practice, psychiatry, preventive medicine and TARBOX PARKINSON'S DISEASE community health, and physical medicine and rehabilitation.
+Currently the teaching clinic includes twelve specialties: anesthesiology, dermatology, family practice, internal medicine, ob/gyn, surgery, ophthalmology, orthopaedics, pediatrics, physical medicine and rehabilitation, preventive medicine and community health, psychiatry.

 Ground was broken in 1973 for the Health Sciences Center Building, permanent home of the School of Medicine.
 The building contains nearly 18 acres of floor space.
 One-third of the building was finished and dedicated in June 1977.
-When current construction projects are completed interior will be complete.
-The building and adjacent county Texas Tech University School of teaching hospital are the first phase
+When current construction projects are completed, approximately two-thirds of the building's interior will be complete.
+The building and adjacent county teaching hospital are the first phase of a health sciences campus at Texas